Miles Sanders Player Prop Bets for NFL Week 12 | Philadelphia vs. New York 11/28/2021

 Matchup vs. New York

-- In his four career matchups against the Giants, Sanders averaged 45.5 rushing yards per game, 14.0 fewer yards than his over/under in Sunday's game.
+- Sanders has averaged 45.5 rushing yards per game in his four career matchups against the Giants, 14.0 fewer yards than his over/under in Sunday's game.

 - Sanders has not run for a touchdown versus the Giants.

-- The Giants give up 119.7 yards per game on the ground, the NFL's 23rd-ranked rush defense.
+- Allowing 119.7 rushing yards per game, the Giants have the 23rd-ranked run defense in the NFL.

-- This year the Giants are ranked sixth in the NFL in rushing touchdowns allowed (eight).
+- This year the Giants are ranked sixth in the NFL in rushing touchdowns conceded (eight).

 Recent Performances

-- Sanders put together a 94-yard rushing performance in last week's matchup with the Saints, carrying the ball 16 times (averaging 5.9 yards per attempt).
+- In last week's matchup with the Saints, Sanders racked up 94 yards on 16 carries (averaging 5.9 yards per attempt).

-- In his last three games, Sanders has racked up 94 rushing yards (31.3 per game) on 16 attempts.
+- Sanders has put up 94 rushing yards on 16 carries (31.3 yards per game) with zero touchdowns over his last three games.

 Sanders' Philadelphia Teammates